NonequilibriumDynamics/NormalHermiteSplines.jl/docs/src/Usage.md

 ```

 ```@example A
-    # An estimation of the Gram matrix condition number
+    # An estimation of the 'scaling parameter' the spline being built with
     ε_estimation = estimate_epsilon(x, RK_H1())
 ```